wbodeis/Bubble_Sheet/README.md

 ## Running the executable.
-It is recommended to use powershell to run the script so you can see the readout if there are any errors that occur.
+It is recommended to use PowerShell to run the script so you can see the readout if there are any errors that occur.
-You can run it by clicking it as you norammlly would, but the console closes as soon as it gets done running.
+You can run it by clicking it as you normally would, but the console closes as soon as it gets done running.

 Change the directory to where you have this folder located.
 The example below is for testing it on my own computer.